SalehShakour/FCFS-RR/README.md

 6. Enter the details of each process as a string in the format `"process-name execution-time arrival-time"`.
 For example, `"P1 10 0"` represents a process named P1 with an execution time of 10 and an arrival time of 0.
 7. If you want to use the FCFS algorithm, comment out the call to the `RR()` function in the `main()` function of the `main.go` file.
 8. If you want to use the RR algorithm, comment out the call to the `FCFS()` function in the `main()` function of the `main.go` file.
-9. If you are using the RR algorithm, you can change the time slice by modifying the `quantum` variable in the `rrScheduling()` function of the `scheduler.go` file.
+9. If you are using the RR algorithm, you can change the time slice by modifying the `quantum` variable in the `RR()` function of the `RR.go` file.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.